New book by Jeremy Holt

 Jeremy Holt

-In sport, he has worked with the GB Women’s Hockey Team (Olympic Gold, Rio 2016), GB Wheelchair Rugby (Paralympic Gold, Tokyo 2021), GB Speedway (World Champions 2021 and 2024), Alpine Formula 1, and professional cricket and football clubs including Warwickshire CCC, Sussex CCC, and Oxford United FC.
+In sport, Jay has supported teams and organisations including the GB Women’s Hockey Team (Olympic Gold, Rio 2016), GB Wheelchair Rugby (Paralympic Gold, Tokyo 2021), GB Speedway (World Champions 2021 and 2024), Alpine Formula 1, Warwickshire CCC, Sussex CCC, and Oxford United F.C..

-In the military, he has delivered high-performance leadership training for senior officers from the British Army, Royal Navy, Royal Air Force, Royal Marines, and intelligence services – including a pivotal three-month project analysing Royal Marines identity and culture during active operations in Afghanistan.
+In the military, he has delivered leadership and team development programmes for senior officers from the British Army, Royal Navy, Royal Air Force, Royal Marines, and UK intelligence services.
+He coached numerous boards of senior officers to develop performance cultures and worked with the Royal Marines to examine their identity and culture during active operations in Afghanistan.

-His collaboration with the University of Sussex led to the development of the TRIBE protocol – the research-backed framework at the heart of this book.
-TRIBE is now being used by TeamNL, the Dutch Olympic association, to prepare teams for the LA 2028 Games.
-It is also endorsed by UK Coaching, the independent representative body for sports coaches and activity leaders in the UK, and forms part of their coach development curriculum.
+Jay’s collaboration with the University of Sussex led to the development of the TRIBE protocol — a practical, research-backed framework for building high-performing teams through identity, belonging, and shared purpose.
+TRIBE is now being used by TeamNL, the Dutch Olympic federation, in preparation for the LA 2028 Olympic Games, and is endorsed by UK Coaching as part of coach development in the UK.

 Jay holds a first-class honours degree in Social Psychology from the University of Kent and an MSc in Occupational Psychology from Cranfield University.